-If asked, “Are you in an abusive relationship,” chances are the average person would answer with an emphatic “no.” But, in many relationships, even in the absence of physical violence, abuse is present.
-And it happens without notice, in the form of invalidation, gaslighting, and manipulation.
-It’s often disguised as concern or a professed desire to be together.
-It’s emotional abuse and it’s a silent killer of marriages.
+When talking about abusive relationships, most instinctually think about physical violence.
+But, in many relationships, even in the absence of violence, emotional abuse and mental abuse might be present.
+It often happens without notice, in the form of gaslighting, manipulation, and invalidation, intentional or otherwise.
+These tactics are often disguised as concern or a professed desire to be together.
+But, when constant, they amount to emotional abuse and it’s a silent killer of marriages.

 “Emotional abuse is much more prevalent than physical abuse, but we really can’t get accurate statistics on it because it is so rarely reported in a systematic manner,” says Dr. Ramani Durvasula, a licensed clinical psychologist, professor of psychology, and author of Don’t You Know Who I Am?: How to Stay Sane in an Era of Narcissism, Entitlement and Incivility.
 “Interestingly, emotional abuse is a pattern that is pretty much present from the beginning, but it may be embedded in so much other ‘new’ and ‘exciting’ stuff that shows up in a courtship that excuses can often be written for it.”

 The roots of emotional abuse tend to be, as with many destructive behaviors, in the partner’s past.
 Very often they may have been the victims of abuse themselves, or witnessed it in their own family, and have now deemed that to be the “normal” way that couples relate to each other.